expo-dev/expositor/readme.md

 _Updated January 2024_

 It’s been over a year since the last release, but Expositor hasn’t been abandoned.
-Since the last release, four major projects have been completed:
+Since the last release, three major projects have been completed:

 - her value network has been improved by contextually switching out the first layer (depending on the locations of the kings) and second layer (depending on the material on the board),

-- many of her core types have been rewritten and the correctness of her code has been improved,[^1]
+- many of her core types have been rewritten and the correctness of her code has been improved,[^1] and

-- training data is now stored in a bespoke format (the “quick” format) that is smaller and faster to deserialize, and

 - she now has a self-play routine, obviating the need for any external tools or opening books to generate training data.

+Other changes include:

+- a bespoke format for training data (the “quick” format) that is smaller and faster to deserialize,

+- support for transposition table sizes besides powers of two, and

+- support for setting processor affinity for search threads.

 I also relented and decided to include Syzygy support through the use of the Fathom library, since it’s a valuable feature and I won’t get around to writing